Vasandani/c7/README.md

 The key advantages of `c7` are that:
 - since configurations can be committed, everyone in your team can generate things the same way
 - it's not opinionated at all—create components however you want
-- if you do want to do things the idiomatic way, you can with starter packs (coming soon!)
+- if you do want to do things the idiomatic way, you can with starter packs
 - super simple configuration—just record file creation, and `c7` does the rest

 ### How does modifying files work?